strongloop/loopback/docs/rest.md

 ###find

-Find all model instances matching the filter
+Find all instances of the model matched by filter from the data source

 ####Definition